esosetrov/regression_diagnostic/README.md

 # Regression Diagnostics

-Comprehensive implementation of regression diagnostic tests using statsmodels for model validation and assumption checking in real-world data analysis.
+Regression diagnostic tests using statsmodels for model validation and assumption checking in real-world data analysis.

 ## Overview
 Regression diagnostics is essential for validating model assumptions and ensuring reliable statistical inference.
 This project demonstrates practical application of diagnostic tests including: